Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_MANAGE_TECH_DEBT_ITEM_001_v1.md

           "Phase_Goal": "Verify that the refactoring for `TechDebtCandidates:[TechDebtKey]` was successful, introduced no regressions, and achieved its quality goals.", "Lead_Mode_Specific_Instructions": [
             "Target: Refactored code related to `TechDebtCandidates:[TechDebtKey]`.
-Dev changes summary: [From LeadDev's output].", "1.
-Your TestExecutor should run targeted regression tests on areas affected by the refactoring.", "2.
-If performance was a goal, execute relevant performance tests (`WF_QA_PERFORMANCE_TEST_EXECUTION_001_v1.md` for guidance).", "3.
-If complexity reduction was a goal, review code (or delegate to FlowAsk for metrics if possible) for clarity improvements.", "4.
-Log any new `ErrorLogs` (key) if regressions are found using `use_mcp_tool` (`tool_name: 'log_custom_data'`).", "Report on whether the refactoring goals (from `TechDebtCandidates` item or `RefactorCriteria`) were met and if system stability is maintained."
+Dev changes summary: [From LeadDev's output].", "Your goal is to verify the refactoring.
+Plan and delegate tasks to your specialists to run targeted regression tests and performance tests (if applicable).", "Log any new `ErrorLogs` (key) if regressions are found.", "Report on whether the refactoring goals were met and if system stability is maintained."
           ],
           "Required_Input_Context": {
             "TechDebtCandidate_Ref": { "type": "custom_data", "category": "TechDebtCandidates", "key": "[TechDebtKey]" },